Bromantane (Ladasten)

 Anxiolytic + stimulant unique combination

-Distinguishing pharmacology among stimulants: COMBINES anxiolytic + stimulant activity.
+Distinguishing pharmacology among stimulants: combines anxiolytic and stimulant activity.
 Most stimulants (amphetamines, methylphenidate) cause anxiety; most anxiolytics (benzodiazepines) cause sedation.
-Bromantane uniquely provides both stimulation AND anxiolysis.
-Mechanism via genomic upregulation of dopamine synthesis WITHOUT acute dopamine release (avoiding amphetamine-like anxiety) + atypical adamantane effects on glutamate/serotonin systems.
-Onset 1-3 days for therapeutic effects in asthenia.
+Bromantane uniquely provides both stimulation and anxiolysis.
+Mechanism via genomic upregulation of dopamine synthesis without acute dopamine release (avoiding amphetamine-like anxiety) plus atypical adamantane effects on glutamate/serotonin systems.

 Sleep deprivation cognitive performance

-Small Russian study of sleep-deprived human volunteers showed single 100 mg dose of bromantane SHARPENED ATTENTION, REDUCED reaction-time errors, REDUCED self-rated anxiety WITHOUT increasing blood pressure.
-Demonstrates real-world cognitive enhancement under fatigue load.
-Distinguishes from typical stimulants (which often increase BP at performance-enhancing doses).
+A small study of sleep-deprived volunteers found a single 100 mg dose sharpened attention, reduced reaction-time errors, and reduced self-rated anxiety without increasing blood pressure.
+Demonstrates real-world cognitive enhancement under fatigue load, distinguishing it from typical stimulants that often increase blood pressure at performance-enhancing doses.

 Athletic performance (WADA-prohibited evidence)

-1996 ATLANTA OLYMPICS SCANDAL: 5 athletes tested positive for bromantane (including 2 Russian bronze medalists who lost medals).
-Led to swift IOC ban and subsequent WADA prohibition.
-Russian/Soviet athletic teams had used bromantane systematically for decades.
-Lab studies confirm: rats receiving bromantane swam longer, ran farther, tolerated heat/low oxygen better than controls WITHOUT amphetamine-like cardiovascular signatures.
-Real performance enhancement led to permanent prohibition.
-NOT recommended for competitive athletes.
+Bromantane is a confirmed performance enhancer: athletes tested positive at the 1996 Atlanta Olympics (including medalists who lost medals), leading to an IOC ban and subsequent WADA prohibition; Soviet/Russian athletic teams had used it systematically for years.
+Lab studies show treated animals swam longer, ran farther, and tolerated heat and low oxygen better than controls without amphetamine-like cardiovascular signatures.
+Not recommended for competitive athletes.

 Hypoxia and heat tolerance

-Acts as actoprotector — enhances performance under stress without increasing oxygen consumption.
-Reduces tissue oxygen requirements during stress states.
-Enhanced tolerance to high-altitude, hot environments, and combined stress conditions.
-Soviet military use in Afghanistan war for soldier performance under stress.
+Acts as an actoprotector — enhances performance under stress without increasing oxygen consumption.
+Reduces tissue oxygen requirements during stress states, with enhanced tolerance to high-altitude, hot environments, and combined stress.
 Mechanism via mitochondrial efficiency and altered oxygen utilization.

-Romasenko 2006 (PMID 16995430) pilot clinical trial of Ladasten in psychogenic asthenic disorder demonstrated unique combination of therapeutically significant stimulant AND anxiolytic effects.
-Smaller-scale predecessor to the 728-patient 2011 multicenter trial.
-Foundational evidence base for Russian regulatory approval.
+A pilot clinical trial of Ladasten in psychogenic asthenic disorder demonstrated a combination of therapeutically significant stimulant and anxiolytic effects.
+A smaller-scale predecessor to the larger multicenter trial and part of the foundational evidence base for Russian regulatory approval.

 Mechanism of action